🇧🇪

 Cuisine Trap

-A dish listed as vegetarian in a Belgian brasserie may contain butter on the vegetables, cream in the soup, butter spread on the bread basket, and cheese as a garnish — none necessarily disclosed on the menu.
+A dish listed as vegetarian in a Belgian brasserie may contain butter on the vegetables, cream in the soup, butter on the bread basket, and cheese as a garnish, with none of it disclosed.
 Dairy in Belgian cooking is a cooking medium, not a listed addition.
 Assume all brasserie sauces and sides contain some form of dairy until confirmed otherwise, and ask about all four forms specifically: butter, cream, cheese, and milk in cooking.

 🧇